 On the Grand Pearl Cruise, you get a two and half hour cruise up and down the Chao Praya River, along with an international Christmas buffet, live music and traditional Thai Khon (mask) dancers.
-You’ll even see Santa Claus, who will give you a Christmas gift!
+You will even see Santa Claus, who will give you a Christmas gift!

 Plaza Athénée Bangkok – One of the top hotels in Bangkok, Plaza Athénée has a couple of options for eating Christmas Dinner, both of them spectacular.

-The Reflexions, the wonderful French restaurant at Plaza Athénée, has a five-course Christmas Eve dinner for 2,950 baht ($1100).
+The Reflexions, the wonderful French restaurant at Plaza Athénée, has a five-course Christmas Eve dinner for 3,000 baht ($100).
 Plaza Athénée is such a lovely hotel, either of these Christmas Eve dinners will be simply wonderful.

 The Londoner, British Pub – One of the most popular brew pubs in Bangkok for Christmas Day lunch and dinner, The Londoner also does an excellent meal for Christmas Eve.

 With all the popular British fare like turkey and Christmas pudding, plus an excellent beer and wine selection, and all in a traditional British Christmas setting, this is one of my favorite Christmas Eve places in Bangkok.

-Supatra River House – This gorgeous traditional Thai house that has been converted into a two storey restaurant is famous in Bangkok because it used to be the home of Khunying Supatra Singholaga, who was famous for championing women’s rights in Thailand.
+Supatra River House – This gorgeous traditional Thai house that has been converted into a two-storey restaurant is well-known in Bangkok because it used to be the home of Khunying Supatra Singholaga, who was famous for championing women’s rights in Thailand.

-The most spectacular thing about this restaurant though is you can see the phenomenal Grand Palace across the river, all lit up in the tropical night air.
+The most spectacular thing about this restaurant though is you can see the Grand Palace across the river, all lit up in the tropical night air.

 There are thousands of amazing restaurants and hotels in Bangkok, Thailand that put on amazing Christmas Eve dinners.
-So, for Christmas Eve, 2009, be a little adventurous and try something different.
+So, for Christmas Eve this year, why not be a little adventurous and try something different.